 In Australia, all accredited programs are assessed against the ADC/Dental Council (New Zealand) (DC(NZ)) accreditation standards for dental practitioner programs (the Standards).
-The Standards can be viewed here.

-When a program is reviewed for accreditation, the ADC considers whether each standard statement is met, not met or substantially met.
+During a program accreditation review, the ADC considers whether each standard statement is met, not met, or substantially met.

 If a program does not meet an accreditation standard, then accreditation of the program is likely to be refused or revoked.